Prof Robert Crawford

 Education and Experience

 Born in Lanarkshire, Robert Crawford studied and taught at Glasgow and Oxford, moving to St Andrews in 1989.
-He has published six collections of poetry and over two dozen other books.
-A Fellow of the Royal Society of Edinburgh and of the British Academy, he has given readings and lectures at Berkeley, Oxford and Yale as well as in schools and village halls (smallest audience: four adults and a baby).
+He has published seven collections of poetry and over three dozen other books.
+A Fellow of the Royal Society of Edinburgh and of the British Academy, he has given readings and lectures at Berkeley, Cambridge, Harvard, Oxford and Yale as well as in schools and village halls (smallest audience: four adults and a baby).
 An experienced broadcaster, he has been a judge of the National Poetry Competition, the T S Eliot Prize, and the David Cohen Prize.
-Formerly Head of School, now he is Director of Research for Planning, Publications, and Grants.
+He has served as Head of School, as Director of Research, and as a member of the University Court.